glax56/Capstone_DataScience/README.md

 # Capstone_DataScience
-Final Project to post all of my jupyter notebooks for Coursera Data Science Professional Certificate
+This is my final project for the IBM Certification
+The following is touched on:
+  Exploratory Data Analysis
+  Webscraping
+  Machine Learning
+  Application Creation